Can you keep a secret? Well you’re better than me, because I can’t. Not normally anyway. But I was pretty good at keeping this a secret. More or less.

 Two and a half years ago I travelled to Islay on honeymoon, and stopped by to visit Bruichladdich distillery.
 Whilst I was there, as a honeymoon gift, Carl Reavey – who showed us around the distillery and up to Octomore Farm – asked Adam Hannett to get me something outrageous from the warehouse.
 He came back with a bottle of single cask Octomore (which is the world’s most heavily peated whisky) that had been matured in virgin oak (which is one of the most powerful cask types in which to mature whisky).

-Normally Scotch whisky goes into casks that have previously matured something else, such as bourbon or sherry, because virgin (new) wood overpowers the whisky.
+Normally Scotch whisky goes into casks that have previously matured something else, such as bourbon or sherry, because virgin (new) wood is thought to overpower the whisky.
 Ex-bourbon or ex-sherry casks will have taken the heat out of the wood, as well as given a little of themselves to it.
+Certainly, in theory, something to keep in mind when maturing for ten years and beyond.
 So what would happen when you put a staggeringly peated whisky, such as Octomore, into virgin oak casks?
 It’s a mad combination.
 Octomore is sometimes a lot to handle even for fans of peated whisky.
 Sadly, I couldn’t tell anyone at the time, though I knew the answer.

 I recalled speaking to Carl, as we drove up from Octomore farm itself having just tasted the spring water there; he didn’t think at the time they’d ever release anything quite like that.
 Of course, Octomore has become serious business for the distillery, and I always wondered if they’d ever finally do it.